What are elevated liver enzymes?

 - Breaks down hemoglobin creating metabolites that are added to bile as a pigment (bilirubin)

 - Converts ammonia into urea, which the body excretes out of the body via the urine

-Enzymes are proteins which act as a catalyst for many biochemical processes.
-When the liver is damaged, enzyme levels in the blood can increase.
-These changes are picked up on a biochemical profile, a test on the clear portion of the blood.
+Elevated liver enzymes occur when the cells of the liver are inflamed or damaged.
+Enzymes are proteins that act as a catalyst for many biochemical processes.
+An inflamed or damaged liver can leak enzymes into the bloodstream which are picked up on a biochemical profile, a test on the clear portion of the blood.

-- Alanine transaminase (ALT) – This enzyme is found in high concentrations in the cat’s liver and in smaller levels in the kidney, muscles, heart, and pancreas.
+- Alanine transaminase (ALT): This enzyme is found in high concentrations in the cat’s liver and smaller levels in the kidney, muscles, heart, and pancreas.
 If liver cells are injured, inflamed or unable to function properly (due to fatty infiltration or blocked bile duct) increased levels of ALT will be released into the bloodstream.